FRRouting/frr/doc/user/bgp.rst

    Negotiation.
 Please use *dont-capability-negotiate* command to disable the feature.

-.. clicmd:: [no] neighbor PEER dont-capability-negotiate
+.. clicmd:: neighbor PEER dont-capability-negotiate

    Suppress sending Capability Negotiation as OPEN message optional parameter to the peer.
 This command only affects the peer is configured other than